trstoyan/microk8s-cluster-orchestrator/docs/SSH_KEY_MANAGEMENT.md

 - **Copyable public key** for easy setup
 - **Step-by-step instructions** for the target node
 - **Connection testing** functionality

+#### SSH Key Scanning and Selection

+1. **Check SSH Keys**: Click the "Check SSH Keys" button for any node
+2. **View Available Keys**: The system will show all SSH keys found in the `ssh_keys/` directory
+3. **Key Information**: Each key shows:
+   - Key name and fingerprint
+   - Current usage status
+   - File size and location
+4. **Manual Selection**: If multiple keys are available, you can choose which one to use
+5. **Key Switching**: Easily switch between different SSH keys for the same node
 - **Key regeneration** options

 #### Node Management